Type Three: The Achiever

 These arrows are powerful indicators: leaning into 6 brings balance and connection; slipping into 9 may point to a need for rest and reconnection with self.

-Drive & Influence – Threes know how to get things done—and bring others along for the ride.
+Drive & Influence – Threes know how to get things done and bring others along for the ride.
 Their combination of ambition, adaptability, and charisma makes them natural leaders, capable of motivating teams, launching big ideas, and turning dreams into reality.
+Many higher-ups in companies or corporations, salespeople, and influencers tend to be threes.

 11. Emotional, Energy, and Communication Style